Games

 Your turn.
 Play a card from your hand that matches the top of the discard pile by color, by number, or by action-card type (a Skip on a Skip, a Reverse on a Reverse, etc.).
 Wild cards can be played any time.
 Click a card to play it; drag to the discard pile for the same effect.

 Can't play?
-Click Draw a card.
-You draw one card.
+Click the draw pile to draw one card.
 If it's playable, you may play it on the same turn; otherwise click Pass to end your turn.
 Turn on force-play in House rules and you'll automatically play a drawn card if it's legal.

 Action cards.
 Skip jumps the next player.
 Reverse flips direction of play (in a 2-player game it acts as Skip).
 Draw 2 forces the next player to draw 2 cards and lose their turn.
 Wild lets you choose the next color.
 Wild Draw 4 picks the next color and forces the next player to draw 4 and lose their turn.